Who runs CanyonGear.com.au?

 Among the people I canyon with I’m known as T2.
 I am one of the founders of the Fat Canyoners website, where we have spent many years sharing our passion for the outdoors.

 I am lucky enough to live in the lower Blue Mountains, with great canyons practically on my doorstep.
-This has allowed me to spend hundreds of days exploring stunning canyons during the past decade.
+This has allowed me to exploring hundreds of stunning canyons over more than a decade.

 In more recent years, I have been lucky enough to canyoneer in the United States, where my eyes were opened to some amazing techniques and equipment that make descending canyons easier, safer, more enjoyable, and most importantly, more sustainable.